 Ortiz Freuler, J., The smart city as a shift in the locus of knowledge and power, in Brandusescu, A., & Reia, J. (Eds.).
 (2022).
 Artificial intelligence in the city: Building civic engagement and public trust. (pp. 88-90) Centre for Interdisciplinary Research on Montréal, McGill University. https://www.mcgill.ca/centre-montreal/projects/completed-projects/ai-city

 Ortiz Freuler, J., (2024).
-Scanning the horizon: The Future of Digital Rights and Resilience in the Global Majority.
+Scanning the horizon: The future of digital rights and resilience in the Global Majority.
 Global Network for Social Justice and Digital Resilience.

-Ortiz Freuler, J. (2022).
-Datafication and the Future of Human Rights Practice.
+Ortiz Freuler, J.(2022).
+Datafication and the future of human rights practice.
 JustLabs.

 [See op-ed]

 Ortiz Freuler, J. (2021).
-The Neutrality Pyramid: A framework to redistribute power over the net.
+The Neutrality Pyramid: A policy framework to redistribute power over the net.
 Web Centralization Monitor.

-(1) Why the internet is facing criticism;
+(1) Why there is "techlash"

-(2) Risks of internet centralization;
+(2) Risks of internet centralization

 Ortiz Freuler, J., & Iglesias, C. (2018).
 How are governments in Latin America using artificial intelligence?
 Web Foundation.